pranaypkadu/NetworkSecurity/README.md

-1.Check out Readme Folder for deep dive.
+**Explore the Readme Folder for an in-depth overview.**

-2.End To End MLOPS Projects With ETL Pipelines- Building Network Security System
+**End-to-End MLOps Project with ETL Pipeline - Building a Network Security System**

-Tech Stack for End-to-End MLOps Network Security Project:
+**Technology Stack Utilized for the MLOps Network Security System Project**

 **Development Environment:**
 - IDE: Visual Studio Code